ByAnthony/covid_stories/README.md

 ## Brief

-The idea was to produce an app that could be used to support charities by sharing memories of contributors' experience during Covid.
+The idea was to produce an app that could be used to support charities by sharing contributor's memories of Covid.

 From the contributors side:
 - The app should allow the user to create, read, update and delete their profile;